yvelikova/axway-open-docs/content/en/docs/apimgr_admin/sso/sso_mapping.md

 * Rename mapping – This mapping enables you to rename an attribute from the IdP, keeping its value.
 * Filter mapping – This mapping creates output attributes when a filter matches the input attributes from the IdP.
 For more information, see [Filter syntax](#filter-syntax).

-The following sections describes the mandatory and optional attributes expected by API Manager, and gives examples of mappings that you can use to provide them.
+The following sections describe the mandatory and optional attributes expected by API Manager, and give examples of mappings that you can use to provide them.

 {{< alert title="Note" color="primary" >}}API Manager attribute names are all lowercase.
 The attribute names are case-sensitive.{{< /alert >}}